pspdfkit-ops/dapper/README.md

 # PSPDFKit's Dapper fork
 This is PSPDFKit's fork of [Rancher's dapper](https://github.com/rancher/dapper), a tool to wrap any existing build tool in an consistent environment.

-Our use case is to run existing test jobs within a defined environment (= Docker container) and to keep things as simple as possible and as clear as possbile.
-We don't want extra steps to build and release base images for various testing, we don't want to have logic defined in the CI system.
-As much as possible should stay inside the version control system.
+Our use case is to run existing tasks (CI jobs) within a defined environment (= Docker container).

+We don't want extra steps to build, release and maintain base images for various, we don't want to have logic defined in the CI system.
+As much as possible should stay inside the version control system and inside the project itself.

+It should also work on developer machines outside of the CI pipeline.

 Caveat: Dapper is not intended to be used to build "production images".
-Support for pulling and pushing images to a docker registry was added to provide some kind of distributed build cache, only.
+Support for pulling and pushing images to a docker registry was only added to provide some kind of distributed build cache.
-Dockerfiles for use with dapper usually contain special instructions based on `ENV` statements (environment variables) and should also be named with a `.dapper` suffic.
+Dockerfiles for use with dapper usually contain special instructions based on `ENV` statements (environment variables) and should also be named with a `.dapper` suffix.

-Please see the example section at the end of this README for practical use cases and useful combination of switches.

 ## Installation